smartanthill/commstack-server/server/src/sa_client_comm_stack_readme.txt

 Payload of a request to read data has the following structure:
 | command = REQUEST_TO_CU_READ_DATA | row_id (2 bytes, low, high; usually, device_id) | field_id (1 byte) |

-Payload of replies are structured as follows:
+Payloads of responses to respective requests are structured as follows:
 Payload of a response to a request to write data:
 | command = RESPONSE_FROM_CU_WRITE_DATA | row_id (2 bytes, low, high; usually, device_id) | field_id (1 byte) | data_sz (2 bytes, low, high) |
-Payload of a request to read data has the following structure:
+Payload of a response to a request to read data:
 | command = RESPONSE_FROM_CU_READ_DATA | row_id (2 bytes, low, high; usually, device_id) | field_id (1 byte) | data_sz (2 bytes, low, high) | data (variable size) |

 4. Dynamical device adding/removing